Polytechnic University of the Philippines College of Law: Achievements

 The PUP College of Law is one of the top law schools in the country in terms of passing rate in the Philippine Bar Examination.
 In the 2016 Bar Examination results released by the Supreme Court on May 3, 2017, 100% of the first time takers from the college passed the bar exam, and 76.19% of the retakers from the college successfully passed the said exam.
 This gives the university a high passing rate of 83.33 percent, surpassing the 2016 national passing rate of 59.06 percent.

 In 2019, the PUP College of Law produced its first topnotcher, Atty.
-Jun Dexter Rojas, who ranked 9 in the 2019 Bar Examinations.
+Jun Dexter Rojas, who ranked 9th in the 2019 Bar Examinations.

+PUP COL’s performance in the recent five bar examinations is consistent, being ranked among the top 5 performing law schools.
+In 2020-2021 Bar, PUP COL ranked 3rd in the category of law school with 11 to 50 candidates, with an impressive 88% passing rate, ten of whom are exemplary passers.

+PUP COL again ranked 3rd in the 2022 Bar Examinations for the category with 11 to 50 candidates for first-time takers, with an exemplary 93.10 passing rate.

+In 2023, PUP COL secured the 5th rank in the same category of 11 to 50 candidates for first takers, with 86.67% passing rate, and ranked 1st in the category of law schools with 50 to 100 candidates for all takers, with a 75.86% passing rate.

+In 2024, PUP COL ranked 1st in the category of law schools with 51 to 100 candidates for first-time takers, with 88.52 % passing rate, and ranked 3rd in the category of law schools with 51 to 100 candidates for all takers, with 75.95% passing rate.
+In the same year, the Legal Education Board recognized PUP COL’s achievement placing 6th among the Top Performing Legal Education Institutions (Overall-Upper Cluster) in the 2024 Bar Examination.

+In the recently concluded 2025 Bar Exam, PUPCOL ranked 3rd in the category of law schools with 51 to 100 first-time examinees, with 94.20% passing rate – marking it as the second highest passing rate since 2016, which obtained 100% for first-time takers.
+It also ranked 2nd in the category of 51 to 100 candidates for all takers, with 89.89% passing rate.

 Organizations

 The college also has various student organizations actively participating in wide-variety of intercollegiate activities of law schools around the country, including CODAL (Christians on Demand at Law), PUP Law Moot Court Society, PUP Legal Aid Clinic, and The Solicitor, their official student publication.

 In 2016, PUP Law Moot Court Society secured a championship place in a debate cup on International Humanitarian Law organized by the House of Representatives and the Philippine Red Cross.